Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 L-Shape Combustion Chambers

-L-shape combustion chambers used side valves.
-The engines having such combustion chambers are used in the slow and medium speed cars.
+L-shaped combustion chambers used side valves.
+The engines having such combustion chambers are used in slow and medium-speed cars.

 Read also: List of Car Engine Parts: Its Function (With Pictures)